-Shortly after celebrating Holi, Hindu devotees all over the world start preparing for Navratri.
+Being one of the major Hindu festivals, Navratri is celebrated the world over by millions of devotees.
 The nine-day festival takes place twice a year in the Hindu months of Chaitra and Sharad.
-This year, Chaitra Navratri will be held from March 18th to 26th.
+In 2018, Sharad Navratri will be held from October 10th to 18th.
 If you are also a devotee of the goddess Durga, then you must be looking forward to the festival as well.
 In this post, we will let you know more about the significance of Navratri 2018 and the rituals associated with it.

 What is Navratri?
 The word “Navratri” signifies a stretch of “nine nights” dedicated to goddess Durga.
 Ideally, there are four Navratris in a year, but only two of them are majorly celebrated.
 The period is devoted to Shakti (Durga), the Hindu goddess of power, enlightenment, and destruction.
 There are numerous legends associated with Navratri.
 It is believed that Shakti took the form of Maa Durga to fight against Mahishasura (a demon).
 The battle took place for nine days.
 Though, on the tenth day, Maa Durga killed Mahishasura and saved the universe.